CoinCheung/BiSeNet/analysis.md

 This script is used to train a semantic segmentation model using mixed precision training (AMP).
 Mixed precision training allows for faster training and reduced memory usage by using both 16-bit and 32-bit floating point numbers.
 Conclusion: Extremely useful for reference.
 I should use this script as a base for my own implementation.

+Note on mixed precision training:\
+The model trained with mixed precision and distributed training can be converted to CoreML.
+Mixed precision does not affect the final model weights, and any issues with distributed training can be resolved by cleaning the state dictionary.
+Afterward, you can export the model to ONNX and convert it to CoreML using the appropriate tools.